apache/shenyu-website/content/en/projects/shenyu/shenyu-optimize/index.md

 }
 ```

-* Shenyu-bootstrap offers this class, you may modify it when benchmarking your app if necessary.
+* The `shenyu-bootstrap` module offers this class, you may modify it when benchmarking your app if necessary.
 * You can get references of business thread model from [thread model](../thread)